Amazon removes Prime Video film – after just one viewer complaint

 When the BBFC contacted Amazon about the complaint, and the code violation, Deadline reports the corporation removed the film from its streaming service.

-While Amazon said it believed its content-checking measures were “robust, complete and effective”, it said: “These sorts of content policies are nuanced and we regularly evaluate where we can make improvements”.
+Amazon told The Independent it believed its content-checking measures were “robust, complete and effective”, and said: “These sorts of content policies are nuanced and we regularly evaluate where we can make improvements”.

 Amazon also highlighted the fact it had received no “prior formal investigations from Ofcom” in “over a decade of content distribution” under the regulator’s supervision.